higoreduardodocs/next/README.md

-SSR application developed in Next

-Applications developed in Next and Express, PostgreSQL
+Application developed in Next, Express and PostgreSQL

 > :fire: Development